aaaaaa123456789/gb-debug-information/debuginfo.md

       starting address MAY be non-zero: for example, a section that requests an alignment of 4 bytes away from a multiple of 8 bytes would have a value of 3 for this field, but the lower 3 bits of the starting address would be set to 4.
+      (The starting address field can therefore be used to determine that offset.)
+      If a section's starting address is fixed, it has an alignment requirement of 16, as such a placement constrains all bits in the starting address.
-      If the alignment requirement of the section is not known, this field must be set to 15, which is the [invalid value][def-invalid] for a field of this size.
+      If the alignment requirement of the section is not known, it MUST be set to the [invalid value][def-invalid], which is an all-bits-set value.
-      A value of 15 MUST NOT be interpreted as an actual alignment requirement.
+      Values greater than 16 other than the [invalid value][def-invalid] are considered reserved for this version of the specification and MUST NOT be used for this subfield.
+    * **Additional constraints flag**: if set, it indicates that the section's placement is defined, in whole or in part, by constraints that cannot be represented in this table's fields.
+      In other words, the section's placement has constraints beyond the ones represented by this entry.
+    * **Bank selection requirement**: value that describes the constraints placed on the section's bank number.
+      This field may have the following values:
+        * **0 (any)**: indicates that the bank number has no constraints.
+          This implies that the toolchain was free to place the section in any valid bank.
+        * **1 (fixed)**: indicates that the section's bank number is fixed.
+        * **2 (unbanked)**: indicates that the section belongs to an unbanked region of memory, and therefore no bank number selection is possible.
+          The bank number field SHOULD be set to zero in this case.
+        * **3 (unknown)**: indicates that the constraints placed on the bank number are not known to the generator.
+          This value SHOULD also be used if the constraints on the bank number cannot be represented by any other possible value of this subfield.
     * **Section kind**: value that describes the type of section represented by this entry.
       This field may have the following values:
         * **0 (text)**: represents a section of code or data contained in the ROM image.